-Visitors are issued passes after verification at campus entrances.
+Guests and Visitors are issued passes after verification at campus entrances.
 Special arrangements have also been made to provide community passes for nearby residents who are encouraged to use the college grounds.

 Administrators, faculty and staff are issued keys to their respective offices and/or buildings.
 All buildings are locked after scheduled classes or special events.
-During non-business hours when the college is closed entry to buildings is not allowed except with written authorization or with a valid After Hours Access ID card.
+During non-business hours when the college is closed, entry to buildings is not allowed except with written authorization or with a valid After Hours Access ID card.

-Except during Recess and holiday periods, the campus is open normally from 7:00 AM to 11:00 PM - Monday through Friday and 7 AM to 6 PM - Saturday and Sunday.
-The college is closed on public holidays.
-Students must also sign in an out and supply their intended locations.
+The campus is open normally from 7:00 AM to 11:00 PM - Monday through Friday and 7 AM to 6 PM - Saturday and Sunday.
+The college is closed on designated public holidays.